United Nations Economic and Social Council

 ECOSOC serves as the central forum for discussing international economic and social issues, and formulating policy recommendations addressed to member states and the United Nations System.
-It has 54 members.
-In addition to a rotating membership of 54 UN member states, over 1,600 nongovernmental organizations have consultative status with the Council to participate in the work of the United Nations.
+It has a rotating membership of 54 countries, and over 1,600 nongovernmental organizations have consultative status with the Council to participate in the work of the United Nations.

 ECOSOC holds one four-week session each year in July, and since 1998 has also held an annual meeting in April with finance ministers of heading key committees of the World Bank and the International Monetary Fund (IMF).
-Additionally, the High-Level Political Forum (HLPF), which reviews the implementation of the 2030 Agenda for Sustainable Development, is convened under the auspices of the Council every July.
+Additionally, the High-level Political Forum on Sustainable Development (HLPF), which reviews the implementation of the 2030 Agenda for Sustainable Development, is convened under the auspices of the Council every July.

+The members of ECOSOC are responsible for electing the executive board of UNICEF, the council of the United Nations Development Programme, the committee of UNHCR, and various commissions and other bodies under its jurisdiction.
+ECOSOC is also responsible for tasks such as reviewing and updating the UN list of least developed countries.

 President

 The president of the Council is elected for a one-year term and chosen from the small or medium sized states represented on the Council at the beginning of each new session.
 The presidency rotates among the United Nations Regional Groups to ensure equal representation.

-Lachezara Stoeva, Permanent Representative of Bulgaria, was elected as the seventy-seventh president of the Council on 25 July 2022.
-Ambassador Lachezara Stoeva said in her opening statement that she was “honoured and humbled” to have been elected to lead one of the principal organs of the UN, while noting that the upcoming session will be “especially challenging for the world”.
-She succeeded Collen Vixen Kelapile, who was elected as the seventy-seventh president of the Council on 23 July 2021, succeeding Munir Akram of Pakistan.
+His Excellency Lok Bahadur Thapa was elected the President of the Economic and Social Council for the 2025-26 Session on 31 July 2025.
+His Excellency Bob Rae was elected the President of the Economic and Social Council for the 2024-25 Session on 25 July 2024.
+Paula Narváez, Representative of Chile, was elected as the seventy-ninth president of the Council on 27 July 2023.
+She succeeded Lachezara Stoeva, who was elected as the seventy-eighth president of the Council on 25 July 2022, succeeding Collen Vixen Kelapile of Botswana.

 Members

 The Council consists of 54 Member States, which are elected yearly by the General Assembly for overlapping three-year terms.
-Seats on the Council are allocated ensuring equitable geographic rotation among the United Nations regional groups, with 14 being allocated to the African Group, 11 to the Asia-Pacific Group, 6 to the Eastern European Group, 10 to the Latin American and Caribbean Group and 13 to the Western European and Others Group.
+Seats on the Council are allocated ensuring equitable geographic rotation among the United Nations regional groups.
+Outgoing members are eligible for immediate re-election, and some seats are held by de facto permanent members.

+History

+In 1945 when the United Nations Charter was originally signed, the Economic and Social Council consisted of 18 seats.
+The formal concept of the United Nations Regional Groups did not yet exist, and unlike the Security Council, there was no "gentlemen's agreement" between the superpowers to assign ECOSOC seats.
+Regardless, with 4 exceptions out of 102 elections (see list), a relatively stable pattern emerged and held until 1960: